cfpb/design-manual/guides/effective-forms.md

 This guide is adapted from [Designing transactions](https://www.gov.uk/service-manual/user-centred-design/designing-transactions.html) in the [Gov.uk Service Manual](https://www.gov.uk/service-manual), which is licensed under the [Open Government License v2.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/).

-Web forms provide an incredible advantage over paper forms in accessibility, usability, and operational efficiency, but when designed poorly they can cause just as much confusion and cost as their non-digital counterparts.
-Here we've outlined several ways to ensure the best possible user experience.
+Web forms provide an incredible advantage over paper forms in their potential for accessibility, usability, and operational efficiency, but when designed poorly they can lose many of these benefits.
+In this guide, we've outlined several ways to ensure the best possible user experience.

 ## How to structure the form

-You should choose a structure for your form that most naturally fits the ways your users are going to want to use it.
+You should choose a structure for your form that fits the ways in which your users will want to use it.

 Ask yourself: